Oyo State coup attempt: Aftermath

 Nigerian security forces described the event as "criminal, unpatriotic and a clear case of treasonable felony and terrorism".
 Oyo State Governor Seyi Makinde praised the soldiers and policemen for their quick response.
 Across southwestern Nigeria, security forces reinforced government buildings in response to the attack.
 Ogun State Commissioner of Police Abiodun Alamutu warned Yoruba separatists against threatening "the reign of peace" as Nigerian law enforcement agencies were ready to respond.
 Furthermore, government forces destroyed two buildings owned by Onitiri-Abiola in Ibadan, stating that these had been used to store weapons by the Yoruba militants.
 After her role in the coup attempt became publicly known, Onitiri-Abiola was denounced by the rest of the Abiola family.
 One of Moshood Abiola's sons, Jamiu Abiola, declared that "after [Moshood Abiola's] death many years ago, you cannot expect every member of his family to act in a way that represents what he stood for".
 By May 2024, Onitiri-Abiola's location remained unknown.

 Several civil groups condemned the coup attempt, including various Yoruba factions.
 The Yoruba Council of Elders described the event as "coup", condemned it, and demanded that the "parties involved in the dastardly act" should be punished as criminal coupists.
 Afenifere, an important Yoruba socio-cultural organization, also condemned the event.
 Two prominent Yoruba nationalists, Sunday Adeyemo and Banji Akintoye, denied any role in the coup attempt.
 Akintoye even alleged a conspiracy, accusing Onitiri-Abiola of "working for the Fulanis or other entities against our simple objective of leaving Nigeria peacefully".

+Subsequent activities and announcements

+In November 2024, the trial of 27 suspects arrested in connection with the coup attempt commenced at the Oyo State High Court in Ibadan.
+The suspects faced charges including conspiracy, unlawful possession of firearms, unlawful assembly, treasonable felony, and treason.

+On 25 December 2025, the Ogun State Police Command arrested eight suspected members of the Democratic Republic of the Yoruba in Sango-Ota.
+According to police spokesperson Oluseyi Babaseyi, the group had unlawfully barricaded major roads, set bonfires, and disrupted traffic while displaying flags and banners associated with the Democratic Republic of the Yoruba.
+The arrested individuals were charged with breach of public peace, unlawful assembly, obstruction of traffic, and assault on police officers.

+In July 2026, the Democratic Republic of the Yoruba announced plans for a public gathering called the "One Million Freedom March."
+According to the organization's leadership, the event is intended to bring together supporters to express views on Yoruba identity, cultural preservation, and self-determination.
+The organization stated that Mobolaji Olawale Akinola Omokore serves as Provisional President and Head of the Provisional Government, following his inauguration on 12 April 2024.
+Organizers described the planned march as peaceful, with participants expected from across Yorubaland and the global Yoruba diaspora.